-- 5.1 This Report has been screened for any policy implications in respect of Sustainability, Strategic Environmental Assessment, Anti-Poverty, Equality Impact Assessment and Risk Management.
-The major issues identified are: - a Sustainability b Anti-Poverty Objectives c Equality Impact Assessment
+5.1 This Report has been screened for any policy implications in respect of Sustainability, Strategic Environmental Assessment, Anti-Poverty, Equality Impact Assessment and Risk Management.
+The major issues identified are:

+a Sustainability

 The Whitfield Planning Framework accords with the Council's Sustainability Policy, particularly the key principles of "Transport and Travel" and the "Built Environment".
 The Framework promotes the redevelopment of brownfield land and highlights the opportunity to improve pedestrian links within a location already accessible by public transport and close to local services and amenities.